 By the way, I’m compiling an anthology of bipolar stories.
 If you’re interested in sharing yours, see the details here.

-Check back next week for the science behind daily routines and mental health.
+See my next post for the science behind daily routines and mental health.